-Redundancy often brings with it a valuable tax free payment.
-A redundancy can occur in many and varied circumstances.
-It is not confined to a shortage of work for a company restructure where it involves an employee’s termination of employment.
+Redundancy often brings with it a valuable tax-free payment.
 Some companies seek to avoid paying out a redundancy to minimise costs.

 Let’s face it, many employers see paying redundancy as giving money away.

 Therefore, some companies choose to performance manage an employee to the point of dismissal rather than pay out a redundancy.
-In extreme cases, an employee can be targeted for dismissal on grounds of serious misconduct.
-That carries with it a stigma which may prevent the employee from easily gaining future employment with the company’s competitor.
+In extreme cases, an employee can be targeted for dismissal on the grounds of serious misconduct.
+That carries a stigma that may prevent the employee from easily gaining future employment.

-In a true redundancy situation, the company should consult the affected employee(s) early.
-This will be followed by the declaring the position(s) redundant.
+In a genuine redundancy situation, the company should consult the affected employee(s) early.
+This will be followed by declaring the position(s) redundant.
 Then, every effort should be made to find a suitable alternative role within the company.
-If that cannot be done, redundancy payment and proper notice should be made.
-Not all companies comply with this process.
+If that cannot be done, proper notice and a redundancy payment should be made.

-If you are made redundant, you are entitled to a redundancy payment that is proportionate to the length of your employment, ranging from 4 to 16 weeks pay.
+You are entitled to a redundancy payment which is proportionate to the length of your employment.
+Payment can range from 4 to 16 weeks of pay.
 However, if you take advice, you might also receive additional compensation for damage to reputation, humiliation or pay in lieu of notice.

-If you feel like your company is not complying with the process, take advice and speak to McDonald Murholme.
-Our employment lawyers have handled thousands of cases for employees like you.
+If you feel like your employer is not complying with the process, take advice and speak to McDonald Murholme.
+Our employment lawyers have handled thousands of unfair redundancy or unfair dismissal cases for employees like you.